 Another example might be, “Learn how we generated 10,000 in a week in this Instapage case study.”
 The benefit is that you will learn how Instapage generated 10,000 leads in a very short time, which you may be able to use yourself.

 Whichever route you take, make sure to remember the most valuable word in advertising: “You,” and to test many different approaches.
-Here’s a headline from AWAI, that capitalizes on our desire to get a lot for a little:
+Here’s a headline from Uber that entices people to sign up to drive and earn money on their own schedule:

 Elaborate with copy